2,300-year-old skeleton unearthed in HCMC

 Located at the central point connecting the east and west, north and south regions, this site might have been a busy port and home to a large number of craftsmen and artisans about 2,500 years ago, as it is implied by the excavated items.

-It was recognized as a national archaeological relic that needs to be protected in 2000 by the then Ministry of Culture and Information.
+It was recognised as a national archaeological relic that needs to be protected in 2000 by the then Ministry of Culture and Information.

 Currently, the artefacts excavated at the Giong Ca Vo archaeological site are displayed in a number of museums such as the National Museum of History in Hanoi, the Museum of Vietnamese History in HCMC and the Museum of Southern History and Culture.